 I am contemplating going to Cambodia for 3-4 weeks to volunteer at an orphanage, but have no idea what things I need to know, or how I would organise it.

 Where to start Catherine !
 What's probably most important is that you're working with a reputable organisation, whose objectives are sound and sustainable.
 There are a number of organisations who work there, but can I suggest that you contact - http://pepyride.org/support/volunteer-opportunities - (@pepytours).
 I know this team personally and they'll point you firmly in the right direction.
-They'll help you better understand the landscape and how you can make a real difference. about 6 years ago
+They'll help you better understand the landscape and how you can make a real difference. over 6 years ago

 Hello Catharina - I would highly encourage you not to volunteer for any orphanage in Cambodia.
 Any place that would allow you to come for on3-4 weeks is not likely a place worth supporting.